Mixed Determinants and the Kadison-Singer problem: Expected characteristic polynomials

-The expression for the sum of the characteristic polynomials over all $r$ pavings in theorem (\ref{part1}) will allow us to prove strong estimates on its roots, but might seem unwieldy.
-In this section, we give three other expressions for this polynomial, which will hopefully make a case for its being a natural and interesting object.
+The expression for the sum of the characteristic polynomials over all $r$ pavings in Theorem \ref{part1} will allow us to prove strong estimates on its roots, but might seem unwieldy.
+In this section, we give two other expressions for this polynomial, and we discuss some of their more interesting and important features.

+It should be noted that, except for the interlacing proposition, Proposition \ref{rcharint}, most of what follows will not be explicitly used in the rest of this paper.
+However, we have chosen to include this discussion, as the $r$ characteristic polynomial (see Definition \ref{rcharint}) seems to be the most natural object for studying analytic properties of pavings.
+The results which follow are also quite natural, in the sense that they emulate properties of the regular characteristic polynomial.
+We hope that this extra exposition will then make the case for the $r$ characteristic polynomial being an interesting object of study.

-Our first observation, which is a trivial application of the chain rule, is that we may write this polynomial out in a simpler way, that is reminiscent of the mixed characteristic polynomial of MSS, \begin{lemma} Let $A \in M_n(\mathbb{C})$.
-Then, for any positive integer $r$, we have that,
+Our first observation is that we may write the expected characteristic polynomial over all pavings out in a simpler way, that is reminiscent of the mixed characteristic polynomial of MSS.